chrishoward-au/Architect/README.md

 ## Changelog

  ### Notes
-* If you have trouble with the new licensing on Freemius, please contact support@pizazzwp.com
 * If Blueprints editor fails to render, go to options and turn on option to prevent post lookup lists loading.

  ### 11.5  26 June 2022